rashedInt32/node-blog/README.md

 # node-blog
-Reflection of what i learned about NodeJs
+Reflection of what i learned about NodeJs, Frontend built with ReactJs

 ## Run local machine
     connect local or mlab mongo db